 Remember Trump’s fortunate placing of progressed Jupiter on his ascendant?
 Boris has this same protective phenomenon on his progressed chart for 2019, as Jupiter is in close conjunction to the descendant, and whose astrological meaning is not so different from a conjunction with the rising degree.
 This suggests there are powerful friends looking out for him, that he’s well placed to receive support and assistance from important sources.
 One of those will be Trump himself, but I think that without progressed Jupiter in close conjunction to the descendant, Johnson would be sunk by Parliament or would lose in a General Election in September.
 However, look at how many people wrote off Trump’s chances of even being the Republican candidate in 2016, let alone winning the election.
 And now look.

 Don’t make the same mistake with Boris Johnson.
-I’ll deal with whether or not all of this leads to a General Election in another look at Boris Johnson’s horoscope, but remember, he may be in No 10 for quite a while.
+He may be in No 10 for quite a while.
 Remainers, brace yourself!
 Like Trump, he has lucky Jupiter protecting him for now.
 The astrological picture for the next few months show he may weather the storm, beat his opponents and come good in any conflict.
 And conflict there will be!
 Just wait until it all kicks off in early 2020.